denoland/manual/basics/node/std_node.md

 > deno doc https://deno.land/std/fs/move.ts
 ```

+Note that Node has some built-in modules (e.g. like `vm`) that are effectively
+incompatible with the scope of Deno and therefore there aren't easy ways to
+provide a _polyfill_ of the functionality in Deno.

 ## Loading CommonJS modules

-Current Node supports both CommonJS and ES Modules, while Deno only supports
+Current Node supports both CommonJS and ES Modules, while Deno only supports ES
-ES Modules.
-The addition of stabilized ES Modules in Node is relatively recent
+Modules.
+The addition of stabilized ES Modules in Node is relatively recent and
-and most code written for Node is in the CommonJS format.
+most code written for Node is in the CommonJS format.

-As mentioned above, for public npm packages, it is often better to use a CDN to transpile CommonJS modules to ES Modules for
+As mentioned above, for public npm packages, it is often better to use a CDN to
-consumption by Deno.
-Not only do you get reliable conversion plus all the
+transpile CommonJS modules to ES Modules for consumption by Deno.
+Not only do
+you get reliable conversion plus all the dependency resolution and management
-dependency resolution and management without requiring a package manager to
+without requiring a package manager to install the packages on your local
-install the packages on your local machine, you get the advantages of being able
+machine, you get the advantages of being able to share your code easier without
-to share your code easier without requiring other users to setup some of the
+requiring other users to setup some of the Node infrastructure to consume your
-Node infrastructure to consume your code with Node.
+code with Node.

 That being said, the built-in Node module `"module"` provides a function named
 `createRequire()` which allows you to create a Node compatible `require()`